 I keep highlighting that it is necessary for DBAs to understand the underlying infrastructure as it helps when it comes to resolving issues.
-I was having connectivity issues with my SQL Server 2008 instance as sqlcmd and osql are both throwing this error
+I was having connectivity issues with my SQL Server 2019 instance as sqlcmd is throwing this error

 Now, you might be wondering, “Why do I have to know?”
 If you’ve read some of my previous blog posts, you’ll know that I’m an advocate of knowing who’s on the team responsible for keeping the infrastructure highly available.
 It doesn’t matter if your database server is online and available from your perspective.
 If your applications could not connect to it, it’s as good as it being offline.
 In fact, I sometimes tell DBAs that my personal measure of availability is the number of phone calls I get from end users regarding the specific application.
 I shift my focus from being a DBA to being a service delivery manager to properly manage expectations.

 It pays to understand a bit about something not directly related to your work sometimes.
 If we know the underlying infrastructure that our databases are a part of, it makes it easy for us to resolve issues, meet expectations and achieve availability goals.